 Finding steady work in Rome isn’t easy.
-Although the Italian economy has displayed some growth in recent years, unemployment remains high and even Italians find it hard to get jobs in particular professions.
+Although the Italian economy has displayed some growth in recent years, unemployment remains high, and even Italians find it hard to get jobs in particular professions.

 Job market in Rome

-That said, expats who aren’t fluent in Italian can still find employment in Italy, especially if they have a desirable university qualification.
-In Italy, qualifications are held in high esteem and having a degree and experience in one’s home country will impress most employers.
 Those with marketing and communication degrees will have the most success in finding a job in Rome, as well as those who have worked in the business side of the hotel and tourism industry.
 Additionally, those who can demonstrate expertise in the digital realm, such as online marketing, fare well.

 Non-skilled professions, such as waitressing, bartending and reception positions in hotels, resorts and hostels, are still available but are less common than they used to be in Rome.
 Expats applying for these types of positions will require basic Italian language skills if they want to put themselves ahead of the competition.
 Being proficient in an additional language, such as Japanese, French or German, can be a serious advantage when seeking employment in the tourism industry in Rome.